alexgaas/resume/README.md

 #### Experience (years / company):
 - #### _2019 - current_: _Slalom Build_
-> * I am a software architect who built from scratch and manages a cloud-based high-scalable IoT platform contains of 20 microservices and ~50 cloud functions with 220 000 active user profiles
+> * I am a software architect who built from scratch and manages a cloud-based high-scalable IoT platform contains of 200 microservices with 220 000 active user profiles
 > * I own and manage microservice architecture across the whole platform, including reliability metrics.
 As architect I create specifications of API, define acceptance criterias and non-functional requirements / technical analysis of further stories
 > * As a skilled software engineer I build and manage a custom infrastructure components in the platform (such as rate limiters, circuit breakers, deadlines) to achieve both high stability and scalability of platform